mjspka/pmalla-archtype-spring-boot-app/src/main/resources/archetype-resources/README.md

 # Features
 ### Swagger
 Swagger is added to the project.
 All the api's that are part of this micro-service can be viewed from URL, <server-ip/host-name>:8080/swagger-ui.html

-###Cache
-Cache is added to the rest api.
-FYI: The cache will be automatically evicted every 1 minute.

 ###jUnits
 All the code is covered with jUnits.
 I have an example of integration test and also with Mock objects.
 The jUnit on service layer is integration test.
 The jUnit on controller is based of Mock objects.